What are the criteria for entry?

 – Step 2: Speech Pathology Assessment

 A speech pathologist will perform the required speech pathology assessments and complete the necessary paperwork to support the application.
-Up to four appointments are needed to complete the formal and informal assessments.
+Up to four appointments may be needed to complete the formal and informal assessments.

 – Step 3: Parent/Teacher Questionnaire